joewashear007/recipes/Main Dishes/Peroggis.md

 8. Cook seven peroggis at a time in boiling salted water.
 As soon as one rises to the surface, cook fo 2 minutes longer.
 Place in plan with melted butter so they don't stick.
 Transfer to bag afer ever 3 batches.
 Change out water when it is become dirty or yucky

+9. Now is good time to refrigerate/freeze.
+Serve again by frying in butter till browned.